 There are now more ways than ever to get cash for your unwanted stuff.
 You can take things to consignment stores, sell on eBay or Craigslist or use any number of direct selling apps on your phone.
 But when you want to sell a lot of diverse items quickly, you still can’t beat a good old-fashioned garage or yard sale.
 And if you’re going to go through the work of putting it together, you want to come out richer at the end.
 Here are 7 tips to help make your next garage sale or yard sale as profitable as possible.

-Offer Plenty to Sell—A sparse garage sale doesn’t have much curb appeal.
+A sparse garage sale doesn’t have much curb appeal.
 Treasure hunters are looking for a good reason to stop, so give them many!
 When considering items to sell, just about anything goes.
 Along with clothing and household goods you’ve grown tired of, include things like leftover craft supplies, cans of paint, spare auto parts, tools, books & magazines, kids’ toys & games, and sports equipment.
 You never know what someone might be looking for and be thrilled to find.
-Remember, one man’s trash is another man’s treasure.
+Remember, one person’s trash is another person’s treasure.

-Draw Customers with Freebies—Nothing sparks interest like the word ‘FREE.’
+Nothing sparks interest like the word ‘FREE.’
 Keep a box clearly marked ‘free’ about halfway up the driveway and fill it with odds n’ ends you don’t mind giving away for nothing.
 Think random items like extra ear buds, old cell phone chargers, broken costume jewelry, or cracked dishes.
-Crafters and DIY enthusiasts can find a use for just about anything, and once they’re drawn in to check out the free stuff, they’ll likely make a purchase.
+Crafters, collectors and DIY enthusiasts can find a use for just about anything, and once they’re drawn in to check out the free stuff, they’ll likely make a purchase.

-Offer Profitable Extras—Whether you make them yourself or pick them up from Costco or Sam’s Club, selling snacks and drinks during your garage or yard sale can take your final total over-the-top.
-It doesn’t have to be complicated, cookies, snack bags of chips and bottled water will sell really well.
-Hungry shoppers won’t think twice about shelling out a few dollars for a snack and drink to keep them going.
+Whether you make them yourself or pick them up from Costco or Sam’s Club, selling snacks and drinks during your garage or yard sale can take your final total over-the-top.
+It doesn’t have to be fancy; cookies, snack bags of chips and bottled water will sell really well.
+Hungry shoppers won’t think twice about shelling out a few bucks for a snack and drink to keep them going.